ihipop/kde-portal-platformtheme/README.md

 directory mount survives KDE's atomic file replacement, but it gives the app read access to much more private host configuration than it actually needs.

-Use this plugin when:
+#### Use this plugin when:

 - Flatpak single-file binds can go stale after atomic rewrites.
-- Qt does not read KDE settings from xdg-desktop-portal itself.
+- Qt's `xdgdesktopportal` platform theme reads the standard
 - The application wants KDE appearance support without bundling the full KDE Frameworks stack.

+As far as I know, as of May 2026, no Qt LTS release provides this behavior unless `plasma-integration` is included. eg: **Qt 6.5 LTS, used by the Flatpak KDE runtime 6.5, does not include `plasma-integration` either.**

+**Bundling `plasma-integration` pulls in a large KDE Frameworks dependency stack.
+If you want KDE appearance integration without that dependency cost, this plugin is meant for that case.**

 ## What this plugin does